 Moliere sued, seeking a declaration that the City Council acted without authority and a judgment compelling his reinstatement.
+In addition, Moliere alleged that the City Council's action "deprived his limited due process" under the City's policies and procedures.
 Moliere's live petition named as defendants the City of Buffalo; the City's mayor, Jerrod Jones; and the members of the City Council in their official and individual capacities.
 The City Council members apparently were never served and never appeared in the trial court.
 But the City and Jones answered and filed a combined plea to the jurisdiction and motion for summary judgment.
 The trial court granted the combined plea and motion and dismissed all claims against the City and Jones.
 Additionally, finding that the City Council had authority to terminate Moliere, the trial court sua sponte dismissed Moliere's claims against the City Council members for want of jurisdiction and rendered a final judgment that Moliere take nothing.